Xon77/Live4Life/README.md

 ## Contribute

-I have a lot of features I would like to improve or develop, such as ...
+I have a lot of features I would like to improve or develop, such as the collection of synthDefs ([ICMC 2018](https://github.com/v7b1/mi-UGens/tree/v0.0.1)

 If you would like to contribute, please get in touch with me in order to organise further development.